tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## What about reStructuredText and Asciidoc? {#rst_and_asciidoc}

 If you're using lightweight markup, you might also be interested in exploring [reStructured Text (rST)](http://docutils.sourceforge.net/reStructuredText.html) or [Asciidoc](http://asciidoc.org/). reStructuredText is similar to Markdown, in that it offers lightweight wiki-like syntax for more complex HTML.
-However, reStructuredText is more semantically rich than Markdown (for example, there's syntax for notes or warnings, and for Python classes).
+However, reStructuredText is more semantically rich than Markdown (for example, there's a syntax for notes or warnings, and Python classes).

 reStructuredText can be extended, follows a standard (rather than having many variants), and gives you more features specific to writing technical documentation, such as cross-references.
 See [reStructuredText vs Markdown for documentation](http://zverovich.net/2016/06/16/reStructuredText-vs-markdown.html) for a more detailed comparison.
 If you're using [Sphinx](http://www.sphinx-doc.org/en/stable/), you'll want to use reStructuredText.